 Individuals experiencing any odd sensations such as the above symptoms should consult their primary care physician.
-A number of diagnostic tests can determine presence of a clot in the groin area, among them noninvasive compression ultrasonography, which determines the exact location of the clot.
-An MRI is also a noninvasive diagnostic procedure that takes high resolution images of anatomy which can display images of a blood clot.
+A number of diagnostic tests can determine the presence of a clot in the groin area, among them noninvasive compression ultrasonography, which determines the exact location of the clot.
+An MRI is also a noninvasive diagnostic procedure that takes high-resolution images of anatomy which can display images of a blood clot.

 What do you do if you have a blood clot in the groin?

 Treatments for femoral vein thrombosis focus on anticoagulation therapies.
 Medications are often prescribed to thin the blood and reduce the risk of future clot formation.
 In addition to medication, certain types of exercise may be suggested to promote circulation.
-Individuals unable to take blood thinners for various medical reasons may be candidates for an interior vena cava filter which can be inserted into a vein to “catch” a blood clot before it moves through vessels toward the heart, lungs, brain.
+Individuals unable to take blood thinners for various medical reasons may be candidates for an interior vena cava filter which can be inserted into a vein to “catch” a blood clot before it moves through vessels toward the heart, lungs, and brain.

 Early intervention is important.
 If you suspect a blood clot in the groin, contact your physician immediately.